 Using preset emails

-In church life, there are certain emails that keep getting sent.
+In any organisation, certain emails are sent time and again.
 Welcome emails to new visitors.
 Invitation emails to certain events.
-And what often happens is that they get rewritten over and over again.
-By using ChurchSuite's preset emails functionality, you can avoid this fate!
+However, what often happens is that they get rewritten over and over again.
+By using the Preset Email functionality you can avoid this fate!

 Using preset emails